Injury Prevention Grantwood Village, MO

 Injury Prevention for Senior Citizens in Grantwood Village, MO

-Falls in the elderly were responsible for over 3 million emergency room admissions and more than 34,000 fatalities.
-Studies show that physical activity is a great method for preventing falls.
-Other conditions that limit mobility such as arthritis that develop over the course of several years can be effectively managed with physical therapy exercises that keep your muscles, tendons, ligaments, and joints active.
-While the physical demands for older adults may not be as high as an athlete, the same principles of strength, balance, flexibility, and correct posture are great agents in injury prevention.
+Falls in senior citizens accounted for more than 3 million urgent care admissions and over 34,000 deaths.
+Studies show that physical activity can go a long way in reducing the risk of falls.
+Other conditions such as arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your soft tissue and joints active.
+While the physical demands for seniors may not be as high as an athlete, appropriate strength, balance, flexibility, and ideal posture can greatly aid in injury prevention.

 Other services we offer in Grantwood Village, MO include: